Turidus/Python-Maze/README.md

     newMaze.makeMazeBraided(-1)

-or introduces random loops, by give a percentage of tiles that will have additional connections:
+or introduces random loops, by taking a percentage of tiles that will have additional connections:

     newMaze.makeMazeBraided(7)